tembo-io/website/src/content/blog/2023-12-18-introducing-pg_vectorize/index.md

 There are many vector “solutions” just a Google search away—Chroma, Pinecone, Redis, Postgres, and more, all fighting for your attention.
 Lots of people have written about using Postgres in particular as the storage layer for your vector data, and we agree with them.
 Unfortunately, these solutions still leave you with a _lot_ to do.

 First, you get to figure out how to generate, store, update, and manage your embeddings.
-Loads of blogs out there that will coach you through the process of building an embeddings application in python, javascript, or your language of choice.
+Loads of blogs out there will coach you through the process of building an embeddings application in Python, JavaScript, or your language of choice.
 You’ll be walked through the process of pulling data out of your database, transforming it in memory, orchestrating a few API calls, then inserting that data back into the database.
 Maybe you’ll bring in some fantastic tools like Dagster or Airflow to help run this on a schedule.
 Now you get to monitor that process and hope it doesn’t break, or otherwise you get to hire a team to keep it healthy.
 Congratulations, you now have embeddings for your data—you’re halfway there!

 Now you get to build _more_ software.
 See, your existing data is set up, but you need a way for your application to search it.
 When a user enters something like “mobile electronic devices” into their search bar, your application will need to transform that raw text into embeddings, using precisely the same algorithm that you applied to your existing data.
 In other words, you get to repeat the process we just did for the entire table except now you’re doing it for the user’s request.
 That will give you embeddings for the text query.